spencerng/bandwidth-aware-learning/README.md

 ## Further Information

-For more scientific background on this learning pipeline and how its various aspects were conceived, check out [this article on the Sage website](https://sagecontinuum.org/science/bandwidth-aware-learning/).
+For more scientific background on this learning pipeline, how its various aspects were conceived, and the results of the study, check out [this article on the Sage website](https://sagecontinuum.org/science/bandwidth-aware-learning/).

 Feel free to also contact me at spencerng [at] uchicago [dot] edu with any questions or comments!